 Cardiovascular Rehabilitation & Prevention

-Cardiac conditions such as heart attacks, valve disease, heart failure and arrhythmias can have a debilitating impact on a patient’s life.
-These diseases can significantly reduce a patient's quality of life, endurance, and ability to return to work.
+Cardiac conditions such as heart attacks, valve disease and heart failure can have a debilitating impact on a patient’s life.
+These diseases can significantly reduce a patient’s quality of life, endurance, and ability to return to work.
 Tasks they could easily do prior to their cardiac event are now more challenging.

 - Angioplasty or stent placement